 Overlook the updates in the app store for a few days and they mount up.
 On closer inspection most are bug fixes.
 It's all very well releasing buggy code if it’s is for gaming or entertainment - still annoying - but if it's a smart contract to enact irreversible transactions that can be very costly very quickly.

 Even before the Facebook Cambridge Analytica scandal, trust was expounded as paramount in the face of GDPR (General Data Protection Regulation) for businesses seeking to take advantage of big data.
 Holding, letting alone leveraging, customers’ data beyond the basics for a transaction now demands their permission and gaining that increasingly requires an assurance that privacy will be maintained – trust.

 This month, IG attended the Global Blockchain Innovation Summit in London to learn more about blockchain.
-Microsoft, Deutsche Telekom, Dell Technologies Inc, Bank of New York (BNY) Mellon and IBM were among the major companies to send delegates.
+Microsoft, Deutsche Telekom, DVMT-US, Bank of New York (BNY) Mellon and IBM were among the major companies to send delegates.